analyticsrepo01/adk_ai_bot/README.md

 2. Creates a shortened version of the message, adhering to the rules defined in `prompt.py`.
 3. Counts the characters in the shortened message.
 4. Returns the original character count, the new character count, and the shortened message.

+## Required Agent Structure

+For ADK to discover and run your agents properly (especially with adk web), your project must follow a specific structure: